Jakarta First Cup Version: Release 9 Status: DRAFT Release: May 2021

 A resource packaged in the web application root must be in a

-directory at the web application root.
+subdirectory of a resources directory at the web application root.

 resources/resource-identifier